How can I write background information effectively?

 – Use an example paragraph to demonstrate background-information mistakes

-This third and final lesson about writing background information for the introductory paragraph of an academic essay focuses on the general tips and advice that (if followed carefully) should lead to more effective writing, which we’ve organised into five key areas.
+This third and final chapter about writing background information for the introductory paragraph of an academic essay focuses on the general tips and advice that (if followed carefully) should lead to more effective writing, which we’ve organised into five key areas.
 Once you’ve read and understood these five pieces of advice, you may wish to then unlock our beginner-, intermediate- and advanced-level worksheets to check your understanding of this topic.

 1. Consider the Elements

-As was described in some detail in Lesson 2, there are four key elements which may be included as introductory background information, which are (a) introducing the topic, (b) providing a hook, (c) defining key terms, and (d) highlighting topic importance.
+As was described in some detail in Chapter 2, there are four key elements which may be included as introductory background information, which are (a) introducing the topic, (b) providing a hook, (c) defining key terms, and (d) highlighting topic importance.
 An effective writer should know when to vary both the length and inclusion of these elements depending upon the topic of their essay.
 If, for example, the subject matter of your essay lacks subject-specific vocabulary, then perhaps you shouldn’t worry about defining any terminology.
 Likewise, should your essay focus be on something important or significant – such as global warming or achieving world peace, then remember to detail this significance clearly for your reader.

 2. Include Key Sources